WHAT IS DISCERNMENT?

 It is for this reason that the chapel is the heart of the seminary, for it is there that God’s will can be found and the groundwork laid for priests who will be men of prayer.
 For the professors and spiritual directors, the obligation is the same: with God’s help and the benefit of their own experience, to guide candidates to properly discern the divine plan.

 No one can discern their appropriate vocation without seeking advice and counsel.
 Fr.
-Joe strongly encourages you to fill out the contact form on this site, or call or email him directly.
+Mike strongly encourages you to fill out the contact form on this site, or call or email him directly.

 Prayer & Reflection

 Above all, a potential candidate for the Priesthood must concentrate on his prayer life.
 The call to the Priesthood, and the strength to persevere in that call, depend on a deep and fruitful spiritual life, the seeds of which can only be nourished by prayer.
 Mary, Mother of the Church, is also the Mother of Priests, and it is to her that every man who feels called to the Priesthood should entrust his vocation.

 Strengthened by hope and prayer, the candidate must then test the call through the process established by the Church for the formation of priests.
 The first year at the seminary is the “year of spirituality” called for by the Second Vatican Council.
 In addition to classroom work, there is an intense emphasis in forming the whole man so he can better discern God’s plan for him.